Code-Neptune/Neighborly-App/README.md

-# Deployede Neighborly App with Azure Functions
+# Deployed Neighborly App with Azure Functions

 All links available only for project submission.